SJ23 Tech Tip E01, (Updated 2024-10-15) Bob Schimmel

 1. STARTER - If your battery voltage is low and you release the starter switch of the outboard, the starter could induce a damaging voltage spike onto the electrical wiring due to the sudden change in current.
 Although I have not measured this.

 2. INDUCTIVE LOAD - Switching off an electric fan or other inductive load appliance can induce a damaging voltage spike.
-The spikes are opposite polarity to the normal power and can therefore damage an LED, VHF radio, Tiller Pilot, or other electronic device that is switched on and not protected from this.
+The spikes are opposite polarity to the normal power and can therefore damage a delicate LED, a VHF radio, Tiller Pilot, or other electronic device that is switched on and not protected from this.
 Unfortunately most marine electronics is NOT protected against a voltage spike.

 The fix for this problem is to install a Schottky diode across the power leads of the transmitting electrical device.
 A Schottky diode can conduct the induced voltage spike quicker than a silicon power diode, resulting in excellent protection.
 But if you can't find a Schottky diode then a 1A silicon diode is next best.
 Connect the striped end of the diode to motor positive and the other end to motor negative.
 Connect it electrically as close to the motor as possible.
 Also connect a diode ahead of every LED circuit in the boat.
 The normal power flow to or from the motor is not affected.